 Well, you were kind enough to request and read those stories, James – so thank you.

-On optimism as an ending: well, that’s true not only in literature but in life.
-Life is awash with pain but the inverse is also true.
-It is near-impossible to overlook some degree of optimism; it is, at least, ever always tiny, trembling and tentative.
+On optimism as an ending: it is near-impossible to overlook at least some degree of it.
+Life is awash with pain but the converse is also true.
+Optimism is, at the very least, ever always tiny, trembling and tentative.

 MR: If you could write a biography of any person, living or dead, who would that be and why?